instructure/instructure-ui/packages/emotion/src/EmotionThemeProvider/README.md

 describes: EmotionThemeProvider
 ---

 #### DEPRECATED.
 Please use [InstUISettingsProvider](#InstUISettingsProvider) instead.
-IT has the same functionality and adds text direction configuration.
+It has the same functionality and adds text direction configuration.

 The `<EmotionThemeProvider/>` component provides a way to set the theme for our app or override the default theme properties for all themeable child components using the [withStyle](#withStyle) decorator.